Micro houses – A new trend in modern living

 HARO Flooring New Zealand

-Interior Design, Housing Construction, Architectural Design
+Interior Design, Housing Construction, New Homes

 “One day you realise you don’t need 99% of the things you have.
 You take all the clutter and throw it away.”
 These are lyrics from the song “Leichtes Gespäck” (light luggage) by the German band Silbermond, and they really seem to catch the essence of our time.
 In self-help books, blogs and interior design magazines you can find more and more people enthusiastically reporting about how liberating it is to declutter and only keep what is absolutely necessary.
 Their motto is “less is more”.
 Ultimately, it means that you need less living space if you own less.
 The new trend towards small and even tiny living units is only a logical consequence.